alberdilab/barcodemapper/README.md

 1. Login to BOLDSystems (you need a user account).
 2. Visit https://bench.boldsystems.org/index.php/datapackages/Latest
 3. Obtain the link of the FASTA version of the database.
 Note that when making the download request a unique download link like the one shown below will be generated, so this step cannot be reproduced directly.
-4. Download the FASTA file (gz compression) and decompress i.t
+4. Download the FASTA file (gz compression) and decompress it.

 ```sh
 cd dietscan_db